-Note: If you choose not to disclose your Social Security Number on the Application for Admissions it will not be printed on your 1098T tax credit form or official academic transcripts.
-Students applying for Financial Aid, Veterans Benefits, and College Student Employment must disclose their Social Security Number on the Application for Admissions.
+Note: If you do not disclose your Social Security Number on the Application for Admissions it will not be printed on your 1098T tax credit form or official academic transcripts.
+Students applying for Financial Aid, Veterans Benefits, and College Student Employment must disclose their Social Security Number on the Application.

-Complete Orientation and Placement Test
+Complete Orientation and Placement Test.